Saving Ourselves Foundation

 Men's Engagement & Accountable Masculinities

-This priority advances safety, dignity, and equity in online and AI-powered spaces.
-We provide digital rights education, advocate for platform accountability, and lead initiatives to prevent and respond to online harassment, surveillance, and algorithmic bias.
-The program also advances policies and protections for marginalized individuals disproportionately targeted by digital gender-based violence and technology-enabled harm.
+This priority advances safety, dignity, and equity in online and AI-powered spaces, aligning with our commitment to ai ethics and digital safety.
+We provide digital rights education, advocate for platform accountability, and lead community-led initiatives to prevent and respond to online harassment, surveillance, and algorithmic bias.
+Our community outreach efforts also advance policies and protections for marginalized individuals disproportionately targeted by digital gender-based violence and technology-enabled harm, ensuring robust survivor support.

 Men's Engagement & Accountable Masculinities